Healthy Homemade Butterscotch Chips (2 Ways)

 - In a small bowl, whisk together the erythritol and starch.
 Dump into the wet ingredients and stir together.
 Mixture should look like a ball of fudge.

 - Place mixture into a heavy-duty piping bag (do not use a plastic piping bag or sandwich bag as it will break) and pipe onto the cookie sheet.
 This will take a while, FYI, the mixture is thick and will take some hand strength!

 - Refrigerate the chips for ~3 hours, or until firm.
 Place into a jar, seal tightly, and refrigerate to store.

 - Spray a 9″ brownie pan with cooking spray and line with parchment paper both ways.

-- Remove from heat and whisk in the vanilla extract.
-Pour into the prepared pan and let sit for 6 hours or overnight.
+- When it reaches 250 degrees Fahrenheit, turn off the heat and whisk in the vanilla.
+Pour into the prepared pan and let sit at room temperature overnight.

 Nestle butterscotch chips are so bad for you that they try to hide their ingredients, I couldn’t find them anywhere on the website!
 If the company is that ashamed, I think that says something… but I found the list on a few other websites: